r3dl3g/persistent/README.md

 In other languages, like java, you can easily persist structs or classes by using the reflection of that language.
-In C++ there is no such mechanism, but with templates, there is a very powefull mechanism to retrieve similar comfort with the addition to have high optimized code specialized for your struct.
+In C++ there is no such mechanism, but with templates and deducion, there is a even more powefull mechanism to retrieve similar comfort with the addition to have high optimized specialized code for your structs.

 ## Expected usage: